omriperi/sessionOffload/doc/Tunnels_Offload.md

 #### Matching on tunnel parameters

-While tunnel is terminated, the match will be based on **both** the "Match Criteria" and the "Tunnel Parameters".
+While tunnel is terminated, the processing will be based on **both** the "Match Criteria" and the "Tunnel Parameters".

-For example, while offloading GRE with these attributes:
+For example, while offloading IPSec with these attributes:

 ```
 Match: